 How Injuries Happen in the Workplace

-Before we learn about preventing injuries at work, we need to understand how it happens.
+Before we learn about injury prevention at work, we need to understand how it happens.
 Musculoskeletal injuries are the most common type of injuries in the workplace.
 They happen when there is a sudden or forceful movement that damages muscles, ligaments, and tendons.
 Common causes of musculoskeletal injuries in the workplace include:

 Lifting heavy objects: This can cause damage to the lower back, neck, and shoulders.
 This often results from poor lifting technique.